KulpithaC/KulpithaC/README.md

 # Hi, I'm Kulpitha! 🙂
-I am a recent graduate in Computer Science from Chiang Mai University.
-My hobbies include coding, listening to music, and visiting cafés.
-I specialize in back-end web development.
+I am a recent graduate in Computer Science from Chiang Mai University with a particular interest in software engineering.

 ## 🛠 Skills